knpuniversity/symfony2-series/knpu/episode1/fixtures.md

 Create a new file in the `DataFixtures\ORM` directory of your bundle.
 Let's call it `LoadEvents.php`, though the name doesn't matter.

-    Create a src/Yoda/EventBundle/DataFixtures/ORM/LoadEvents.php file.
+Create an `src/Yoda/EventBundle/DataFixtures/ORM/LoadEvents.php` file.

 To breathe life into this, copy and paste [the example from the docs][the example from the docs].
 Change the namespace above the class to match our project.
 Notice that the namespace always follows the directory structure of the file:

 ```php